Navigation: Editing Fonts > Tools > Import Images >

-Tip: FontCreator allows you to copy and paste vector based artwork from several applications.
-Although this might change, we were able to paste from Adobe Illustrator, Adobe Photoshop, Inkscape, and Affinity Designer.
+Tip: FontCreator allows you to copy and paste vector based artwork from several applications like Adobe Illustrator, Adobe Photoshop, Inkscape, and Affinity Designer.

 FontCreator supports path, rectangle, circle, and ellipse, so no text, fills, gradients, etc.

 On importing a SVG, FontCreator will also correct contour directions.
-If for some reason the glyph outline seems wrong, do ensure your original SVG doesn't contain overlapping paths.
+If, for some reason, the glyph outline seems wrong, ensure that your original SVG doesn't contain overlapping paths.

-For best results do ensure all strokes are converted to closed paths within Inkscape:
+For best results ensure that all strokes are converted to closed paths within Inkscape:

 - select all objects